kreiselman/Who-is-a-Friend/journal.md

 # CS4243 Final - Journal

+## 4/27 - Group Meeting

-4/27 - Today we implemented our first iteration of training using a linear regression model.
+Today we implemented our first iteration of training using a linear regression model.
 We submitted the answer to Kaggle and got a private score of 0.49518.
 We are looking to improve that score, and want to identify certain areas where we can improve the accuracy.

-4/29 -Meeting with TA comments from meeting [0,0,0,0,0,0]
+## 4/29 -Meeting with TA
+[0,0,0,0,0,0]

 [1,0,0,0,0,0]

 w_1 = 0.5

 one-hot vector

 0 min -> 120 min

 15 17

 5 min interval

+## 5/6 - Group Meeting
+Improved model accuracy by finding a typo in our code

-5/6 - Meeting with Prof. Whitehill
+## 5/6 - Meeting with Prof. Whitehill

 - Since our feature space is limited, we should explore these additional featuers:
   - Geography of names and if that has effect